|HMRC Reference:Notice 75 (June 2014)||View Change History|

 If you supply marked gas oil or a quantity of marked kerosene exceeding 250 litres you must provide the recipient with a delivery note bearing a statement to the effect that the oil is not to be used as road fuel.
 If you supply kerosene for heating you should make it clear that the oil is not to be used to fuel any engine.

 You need not use fully duty paid fuel for your separate machinery provided it has its own fuel supply and auxiliary engine separate from the vehicle’s fuel supply and engine.
-You must use fully duty paid fuel if the vehicle’s fuel supply or engine drive the separate machinery.
+You must use fully duty paid fuel if the vehicle’s fuel supply or engine is used to operate the separate machinery.
 If your vehicle is allowed to run on rebated fuel because it is an excepted vehicle (see Section 8), any separate machinery can be similarly fuelled.

 Yes, but only in fuel tanks not capable of connection to the engine used to propel the vehicle (unless it is an excepted vehicle).
 The standard running tank(s), whether connected or disconnected, must contain only fully duty paid fuel.
 Rebated gas oil must not be taken into the standard running tanks or auxiliary tanks fitted to vehicles or trailers except where these tanks are solely and permanently connected to the auxiliary machinery (for example, refrigeration motors).
 All other tanks on a vehicle, trailer or bulk carrier whether directly connected to the propelling engine or not, will be considered to be part of the road fuel system.
 Dual fuel systems are not permitted, even where they can connect to a power take off to switch the tanks.